Delooping the functor calculus tower: Map between the towers

-For this purpose, we introduce a map of sequences $c\colon O\rightarrow \mathcal{B}^\Sigma(O)$ sending a point $\theta\in O$ to the point $[T\,;\,\{t_{v}\}\,;\,\{x_{v}\}]$ in which $T$ is a planar tree with section such that the root is indexed by the pair $(\theta\,;\,1)$ while the other vertices are bivalent pearls labelled by the unit $\ast_{1}$.
+For this purpose, we introduce a map of sequences $c\colon O\rightarrow \mathcal{B}^\Sigma(O)$ sending a point $\theta\in O$ to the point $[T\,;\,\{t_{v}\}\,;\,\{x_{v}\}]$ in which $T$ is a planar tree with section such that the root is indexed by the pair $(\theta\,;\,1)$ while the other vertices are bivalent pearls labelled by the unit $\ast_{1}\in O(1)$.
 We check that the map $c$ is a homotopy equivalence whose homotopy inverse is the bimodule map $\mu$, see~\eqref{G8}.
 We start by contracting the output edges of univalent vertices above the section using the homotopy below.
 A vertex $v$ in a tree $T$ is said {\it vertically connected to a leaf} if there is a path from $v$ to a leaf that always goes upward.

 where $D(v)=v$ for a vertex below the section or a pearl.
 Otherwise, $D(v)$ is the first vertex (possibly itself) vertically connected to a leaf in the path joining $v$ to its closest pearl.
-By convention, if such vertex doesn't exist, then $D(v)$ is the closest pearl and $t_{D(v)}$ is fixed to be $0$.
+By convention, if such vertex does not exist, then $D(v)$ is the closest pearl and $t_{D(v)}$ is fixed to be $0$.
 This homotopy pulls down and thus removes all the vertices above the section that are not vertically connected to a leaf.
 Note that this homotopy preserves filtration.

 Applying relation $(v)$ of Construction~\ref{B0}, we obtain that the sequence $\mathcal{B}^\Sigma(O)$ is homotopy equivalent to a sub-sequence (sequence of subobjects) $\mathcal{B}^\Lambda(O)$ formed by points without univalent vertices.
-Note that any such element of arity $i$ lies in the $i$-th filtration term, thus for the further retraction we won\rq{}t need it to preserve filtration.
+Note that any such element of arity $i$ lies in the $i$-th filtration term, thus for the further retraction we do not need it to preserve filtration.
+Then, we contract all the vertices above the section using the homotopy which brings the parameters to $0$.
+Using the axiom $(iv)$ of Construction \ref{B0}, we get that the sequence $\mathcal{B}^\Sigma(O)$ is homotopy equivalent to the sub-sequence formed by points without vertices above the section and such that the pearls are indexed by the unit $*_1$.
+Finally, we bring the parameters below the section to $1$.
+This proves that $c$ is a homotopy equivalence.
+Furthermore, the reader can check that $\TT_{k}c\colon\TT_kO\to\TT_k\calB^\Sigma_k(O)$ is a well defined homotopy equivalence since we contract first the univalent vertices.
+We denote by $H$ the homotopy retraction so obtained.